SimonT321/reimagined-waddle/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

+When a user runs this program, the output will be an ordered list of people that would be good partners.
+The output will be a person’s name and their contact information that they provided.
+An example of the output could be:

+1. Jack Pientka
+Email: jpientka@wisc.edu
+Phone: 608-770-7529
+2. Simon Theuer
+Email: n/a
+Phone: 555-5555-555

+The list of names would continue for an arbitrary amount of people; likely around 10 names as someone will likely find a partner within 10 names.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.